EASWAR17/serversideprocessing/README.md

 ## DESIGN STEPS:
 ### Step 1:
-Desing your website for calculation using wireframe work.
+Design your website for calculation using wireframe work.
 ### Step 2:
-Then to execute the wireframe work desing use html,css
+Then to execute the wireframe work design use html,css
 ### Step 3:
 Use views.py to execute the coding in serverside.
 ### Step 4: